By Steve Beauregard

 We’ve all been there: you buy a ticket, hoping for a nice score, only to find you did not get the three in a row, or match the scratched off numbers, or make the bingo, or achieve whatever the successful result was needed in that particular game.
 What do you do?
 You toss it in the trash.
 Sure, you may vaguely be aware of a second chance drawing, but you don’t want to go through the hassle.
 Plus your odds are slim in that too right?

 Right.
-But they are certainly better odds than you’ll find just in the original, main game.
+But your odds of winning a top prize are far greater than you’ll find just in the original, main game.
 Let me explain.

 In a recent Oregon lottery scratch off game for example, a player had a 1 in 120,000 chance of winning the top prize, $100,000.